 Secretary of the Interior Ken Salazar designated the “Walkway Over the Hudson” project on the Hudson River in New York as a National Recreation Trail.
 The project, which has turned an historic railroad bridge into a scenic biking and pedestrian pathway, will now be part of a national network of scenic, historic, and recreation trails.

 The 120-year-old Poughkeepsie-Highland bridge had been unused and poorly maintained since a fire forced its closure in 1974.
 The new trail, which is scheduled to open October 2, will transform the railroad bridge into a linear park and trailway.
 It provides public access to the Hudson River's scenic landscape for pedestrians, hikers, joggers, bicyclists, and people with disabilities.
 The bridge also provides important connections to an extensive network of rail-trails, parks and communities on both sides of the river.

 “The Hudson River Valley is one of America’s most scenic geographic corridors, and this project will allow thousands of people to enjoy its beauty,” Secretary Salazar said.
 “I encourage all New Yorkers and visitors to New York to hike or bike the bridge when the trail opens.”

-The bridge is 6,767 feet long (approximately 1.25 miles).
+The bridge is 6,768 feet long (over a mile and a quarter).
 The top of the bridge deck is 212 feet above the water.
 It was built soon after the Brooklyn Bridge, but the Poughkeepsie-Highland structure is both longer and higher above the water than the Brooklyn Bridge.

 Walkway Over the Hudson, a local nonprofit organization, owns and manages the recreation conversion project.
 The New York Office of Parks, Recreation and Historic Preservation (New York State Parks) is the responsible state agency.
 A significant portion of the design and inspection costs were funded by the Dyson Foundation.
 Consulting services are being provided by the Bergmann Associates team.
 Upon completion of the project, New York State Parks will be responsibile for managing public use of the Walkway, including staffing, operating costs, and maintenance.
 Ownership of the bridge structure will be transferred to an appropriate state agency which will be responsible for maintaining the bridge deck, steel superstructure, piers and substructure.